quark-zju/rbprocessor/README.md

 Build
 =====
 `make` and you will get `rbprocessor.jar`.

-Links in `Makefile` may expire, you may need to manually find `jruby-complete.jar` and `ContestApplet.jar`.
+Links in `Makefile` may expire, you may need to manually find `jruby-complete.jar` and `ContestApplet.jar` then.